 With monochrome all the rage back then (and even still now), Black Limestone was incredibly popular with many customers.
 The dark blacks were unlike anything else you could purchase in natural stone.
 The surface was smooth, the colour was consistent with little variation and the material cut very easily - all-in-all it was a very popular choice.
 So what happened?

 In recent times, Black Limestone has seen a dip in popularity.
-The stone has remained the same, but the number of requests we are getting for the stone have fallen dramatically.
+The stone has remained the same, but the number of requests we are getting for the stone has fallen dramatically.
 Back in 2010, we simply couldn't stock enough of the stuff - our #1 bestseller - but now we stock a modest amount for the reduced demand.
 If the stone hasn't changed or got worse in quality, why is this?
-Well we think it boils down to something that has come to be known as the "The Curse of Black Limestone", so named by the Pavingexpert in this article: http://www.pavingexpert.com/stonpv05.htm.
+Well, we think it boils down to something that has come to be known as the "The Curse of Black Limestone", so named by the Pavingexpert in this article.

-The suggestion is that Black Limestone fades so quickly from it's original deep black to a pale grey colour that it is almost not worth the purchase.
+The suggestion is that Black Limestone fades so quickly from its original deep black to a pale grey colour that it is almost not worth the purchase.
 If you purchased Black Limestone paving slabs for a dark black finish, then you will be disappointed within weeks.
 But is this true?
 Will you be disappointed?
-Lets go through it point-for-point and hopefully you will be able to decide whether this is the stone for you.
+Let us go through it point-for-point and hopefully you will be able to decide whether this is the stone for you.